Northern hemisphere Erica species, hardy in most climates

 Low shrub usually less than 0.5m tall; young shoots often brightly coloured; leaves in whorls of 4, more or less evenly spaced but internodes increasing in length towards inflorescence; flowers in uneven, terminal umbel; calyx with 4 separate, often unequal sepals, to 3mm long; corolla urn-shaped, usually pink; stamens 8, included; anthers with spurs; nectar produced, conspicuous.

 Blooms in summer and autumn.

 Praeger's heath is a naturally occurring hybrid between Mackay's heath (Erica mackayana) and cross-leaved heath (Erica tetralix) which has been known for a long time from Connemara and Donegal but also occurs in Kerry and has recently been reported from northern Spain.
+The cross has also been made artificially and several man-made clones have been named.
 Its habit and cultural requirements are similar to those for the Irish clones of Mackay's heath.
 All the named cultivars exhibit brightly coloured spring growth and are suitable for hardiness zone 7.

 Erica terminalis : Corsican heath